 PRESS

-Reviews: Testkammer (DE), Business Doc Europe (EN), Cineuropa (EN), Modern Times Review (EN), The Film Verdict (EN) Interviews: Testkammer (DE/EN)
+Reviews: Testkammer (DE), Business Doc Europe (EN), Cineuropa (EN), Modern Times Review (EN), The Film Verdict (EN) Interviews: Mediapart (FR), Testkammer (DE/EN)

 “A searching and honest recalibration of one family’s narrative, as the director reinterprets her father’s obsessive home movies from her mother’s perspective of domestic unfulfillment.”